Dustone-Mu/Dustone-Mu.github.io/docs/Getting Started/Installation.md

 > pycuda
 > gensim

-!!!
-Tips
+!!! tip
     Under Windows system, we recommed to install Visual Studio 2019 and latest CUDA Toolkit.
 The combination of VS2019(with MSVC v142) and CUDA 11.5 has been tested in pydpm2.0.